The PSG all-time best XI without Mbappe: Millennial heroes form a deadly duo

 He exuded class and unpredictability, and he was definitely a QSI-type megastar long before the Qataris laid their hands on the club.

-Fans were only able to watch Ronnie's ability for two seasons, but that was enough for him to be remembered as a club legend – skills of the like they may never witness at the Parc des Princes again.
+Fans were only able to watch Ronnie's ability for two seasons before his fabled move to Barcelona, but that was enough for him to be remembered as a club legend.

 Centre Forward: Pauleta